-Creamy, refreshing, chilled, and full of protein, this chia seed pudding is made with coconut milk for the best, easy healthy flavors.
-If you love chia pudding, then will love this simple flavorful recipe that you can top with your favorite fresh berries!
+Creamy, refreshing, and full of protein, this chia seed pudding is made with coconut milk for a delicious, creamy, rich texture.
+If you love chia pudding, then you will love this simple, flavorful chia seed pudding recipe that you can top with your favorite fresh berries!

-You can enjoy this chia pudding recipe with your choices of fruit like raspberries, fresh kiwi, blueberries, and strawberries–the options are endless.
-Prepare this pudding for breakfast on the go or as a light snack in the afternoon.
+You can enjoy it with your choices of fruit like raspberries, fresh kiwi, blueberries, and strawberries–the options are endless.
+Have it for breakfast on the go or as a light snack in the afternoon.

 - Quick and easy: Chia coconut milk pudding is so simple to prepare within minutes in just a tiny dish!
 Allow the pudding to set in the refrigerator for at least two hours before serving to enjoy this tasty chilled pudding.

-- Full of flavor and fresh: Refrigerated puddings are great for summertime when it is hot and you just want to cool down.
-This chia seed pudding recipe is incredibly flavorful and semi-sweet with fresh fruit to yield a refreshing snack.
+- Full of flavor and fresh: Refrigerated puddings are great for summertime when it is warm out and you just want to cool down.
+This chia seed pudding is incredibly flavorful and semi-sweet, with fresh fruit to yield a refreshing snack.

 - Vegan-friendly: If you’re vegan, then you can make this recipe, too!
-Simply use dairy-free yogurt.
+Simply use dairy-free yogurt or plant-based protein powder.

 - Coconut milk: Creamy light coconut milk is used with chia seeds so the pudding is naturally nutty and smooth.
 You can use either canned coconut milk or the type from a carton.